-“I shall become a bat” – Unpacking the enduring appeal of Batman: Year One
+“I shall become a bat” – The enduring appeal of Batman: Year One

-Unsurprisingly (or should that be “inevitably”?), this story arc ruffled a few feathers over the course of its four issue run back in 1987.
-Yet Year One was ultimately embraced by fans, critics and creators alike, and – along with Miller’s Batman: The Dark Knight Returns – would go on to dominate how Batman was portrayed in comics and other media for the next 30 years, most notably directly inspiring Christopher Nolan’s blockbuster Dark Knight trilogy.
+Unsurprisingly (or should that be “inevitably”?), this story arc ruffled a few feathers over the course of its four-issue run back in 1987.
+Yet Year One was ultimately embraced by fans, critics, and creators alike, and – along with Miller’s Batman: The Dark Knight Returns – would go on to dominate how Batman was portrayed in comics and other media for the next 30 years, directly inspiring Christopher Nolan’s blockbuster Dark Knight trilogy.

 What explains Batman: Year One’s lasting popularity and influence?
 Read on to find out!